d-u-d-e/my-notes-cplusplus/NicolaiJosuttis_C++20TheCompleteGuide.md

     You don't have to reinvent the wheel for specifiers.
 You can create a local formatter and delegate to it, like `std::formatter<int>`, or you can just inherit from it, so the parse function is automatically available.

 ## Chapter 12: std::jthread and Stop Tokens

+1) C++20 introduces a new type for representing threads: `std::jthread`. `std::thread`has a severe design flaw: it is not an RAII type. `std::thread` requires that at the end of its lifetime if representing a running thread, either `join()` (to wait for the end of the thread) or `detach()` (to let the thread run in the background) is called.
+If neither has been called, the destructor immediately causes an abnormal program termination.
+Before calling `join()`, you should make sure that the thread you wait for will cancel its execution.
+However, with `std::thread`, there is no mechanism for that.
+You have to implement the request for cancellation and the reaction to it yourself.

+2) The class `std::jthread` provides a mechanism for signaling cancellation using stop tokens.
+To react to the stop request, the callable can add a new optional first parameter of type `std::stop_token` and check from time to time whether a stop was requested:
+    ```c++
+    void task (std::stop_token st,
+    std::string s, double value)
+    {
+        while (!st.stop_requested()) { // stop requested (e.g., by the destructor)?
+        ... // ensure we check from time to time
+        }
+    }
+    ```

+    You can also manually request a stop for a jthread that has started by calling `request_stop()` on the thread object.

+3) You can call `wait()` for a condition variable with a passed stop token so that the wait is suspended when a stop is requested.
+For technical reasons, you have to use the type `std::condition_variable_any` for the condition variable.

+4) C++20 provides stop tokens not only for threads.
+It is a general-purpose mechanism to asynchronously request to stop with various ways to react to this request.
+The first step is simply to create the `stop_source` object, which provides the API to request a stop.
+The constructor also creates the associated shared stop state in the heap.
+Then, you can ask the stop source for the `stop_token` object, which provides the API to react to a stop request.
+You can then pass the token (and/or the source) to locations/threads to establish the asynchronous communication between the places that might request a stop and those that might react to a stop.
+A stop callback is an object of the RAII type `std::stop_callback`.
+The constructor registers a callable (function, function object, or lambda) to be called when a stop is requested for a specified stop token.
+The callable is called in the thread that requested the stop if the callback has already been initialized without the destructor being called.
+If the callback has not been initialized by the time the stop request is made, it is called in the thread where it is initialized.
+If it has been destroyed, it won't be called.
+The destructor of a callback waits for its callable to finish if it is just called by another thread.
+A callback should not throw.

+## Chapter 13: Concurrency Features